 The Gilman Scholarship Program offers awards for undergraduate study abroad.
 This scholarship provides awards for U.S. undergraduate students who are receiving Federal Pell Grant funding to participate in study abroad programs worldwide.
 The program aims to diversify the kinds of students who study abroad and the countries and regions where they go by supporting undergraduates who might otherwise not participate due to financial constraints.
 Over 2,300 scholarships of up to $5,000 will be awarded this academic year.
 Award amounts will vary depending on the length of study and student need with the average award being approximately $4,000.
-To apply, follow this link.

 Established in honor of AIA Past President Jane Waldbaum, this scholarship is intended to help students who are planning to participate in archaeological field work for the first time.
 Students majoring in archaeology or related disciplines are especially encouraged to apply.
 The Scholarship Fund provides $1000 each for up to seven successful applicants to help pay expenses associated with participation in an archaeological field work project (minimum stay one month).
 The scholarship is open to students who have begun their junior year of undergraduate studies at the time of application and have not yet completed their first year of graduate school at a college or university in the United States or Canada.
 Applicants must be at least 18 years old and must not have previously participated in archaeological field work.
 The committee will consider both academic achievement and financial need in its deliberations.
-To apply, follow this link.

 ASOR has renewed its emphasis on providing excavation grants and fellowships that allows individuals to participate in excavations in the Eastern Mediterranean.
 Since 2007, ASOR has awarded 146 total scholarships for excavations through the Harris, Platt, and Heritage Fellowships.
 Students are eligible to apply only if their home university is an official ASOR institutional member (click here for a list of ASOR institutional members).